-In line with the growing demand for accounting and business programmes, the Universiti Malaya, Faculty of Business and Accountancy (UMFBA) was subsequently established on 1st February 1997 to focus on developing these programmes.
-UMFBA strives to meet the challenges of preparing the Candidates to play a vital role in the industry and nation building.
-UMFBA seeks to remain at the forefront of business and accounting education and continues to enjoy the reputation of an excellent knowledge-based institution.
+In line with the growing demand for business and economics programmes, the Universiti Malaya, Faculty of Business and Economics (FBEc) was subsequently established on 6th September 2021 (a merger of three faculties namely, Faculty of Business and Accountancy, Faculty of Economics and Administration and International Institute Of Public Policy & Management) to focus on developing these programmes.
+FBEc strives to meet the challenges of preparing the Candidates to play a vital role in the industry and nation building.
+FBEc seeks to remain at the forefront of business and accounting education and continues to enjoy the reputation of an excellent knowledge-based institution.

-UMFBA is headed by a Dean and assisted by three (3) Deputy Deans and five (5) Heads of Departments.
-The five (5) departments are Business Strategy and Policy, Marketing, Finance and Banking, Accounting and Operations and Management Information Systems.
+FBEc is headed by a Dean and assisted by five (5) Deputy Deans, two (2) Directors and six (6) Heads of Departments.
+The six (6) departments are Accounting, Finance, Management and Marketing, Decision Science, Economics and Political Science, Public Administration and Development Studies.

-Currently, UMFBA offers nine (9) programmes:
+Currently, FBEc offers fifteen (15) programmes: